jeff-zapotoczny-sonarsource/WebGoat/README.md

 # Introduction

-This is Jeff's fork of WebGoat, which is a deliberately insecure web application maintained by [OWASP](http://www.owasp.org/) designed to teach web application security lessons.
+This is Jeff's awesome fork of WebGoat, which is a deliberately insecure web application maintained by [OWASP](http://www.owasp.org/) designed to teach web application security lessons.

 This program is a demonstration of common server-side application flaws.
 The